janprzy/zfs-snapsize/README.md

 zfs-snapsize
 ============
-By default, it is not easily possible to recursively find out the total space used by a ZFS snapshot.
+By default, it is not easily possible to recursively determine the total space used by a ZFS snapshot.
 After taking a recursive snapshot, the used space can be displayed on each individual filesystem, but not all at once.